Abortion in Nebraska: Violence

 In 1977, there were four arson attacks on abortion clinics.
 These took place in Minnesota, Vermont, Nebraska and Ohio.
 Combined, they caused over US$1.1 million in damage.

+On August 29, 2009, two days after a nearby anti-abortion protest, an unknown arsonist threw a Molotov cocktail at a Planned Parenthood in Lincoln, Nebraska.
+The bomb fell short of the building, leaving no property damage or casualties.

 Sanctuary cities for the unborn

 Eight cities in Nebraska have outlawed abortion within their city boundaries and declared themselves "sanctuary cities for the unborn."
 The village of Hayes Center, Nebraska, became the first city in Nebraska to outlaw abortion by local ordinance on April 6, 2021.
 The Hayes Center ordinance declares abortion to be "a murderous act of violence that purposefully and knowingly terminates a human life," and it outlaws abortion "at all times and at all stages of pregnancy."
 The only exception is for abortions performed "in response to a life-threatening physical condition aggravated by, caused by, or arising from a pregnancy" that "places the woman in danger of death or a serious risk of substantial impairment of a major bodily function unless an abortion is performed."

 The city of Blue Hill, Nebraska, followed suit and enacted a similar ordinance outlawing abortion on April 13, 2021.

-The village of Stapleton, Nebraska, enacted an ordinance outlawing abortion on August, 8, 2022.
+The village of Stapleton, Nebraska, enacted an ordinance outlawing abortion on August 8, 2022.

-On November 8, 2022 citizens in five villages in Western Nebraska (Arnold, Paxton, Brady, Hershey, and Wallace) saw local abortion bans pass in each one of their communities.
+On November 8, 2022, citizens in five villages in Western Nebraska (Arnold, Paxton, Brady, Hershey, and Wallace) saw local abortion bans pass in each one of their communities.

-Nebraska Governor Pete Ricketts (R) has praised the cities for their actions to outlaw abortion, issuing a statement that: "Nebraska is a pro-life state, and communities are working to recognize and protect innocent life in a variety of ways.
+Former Nebraska Governor Pete Ricketts (R) has praised the cities for their actions to outlaw abortion, issuing a statement that: "Nebraska is a pro-life state, and communities are working to recognize and protect innocent life in a variety of ways.
 The Biden-Harris Administration is pushing a radical, pro-abortion agenda, and Nebraska must do everything we can to stand against the abortion lobby."

+Failed legal challenge

+In June 2023, a lawsuit was filed arguing that LB574 was unconstitutional because it violated the "one subject per rule by the Legislature" but has two different subjects - namely abortion and gender-affirming healthcare.
+The Nebraska supreme court rejected the claim and upheld the statute in July 2024.

+2024 Abortion ballot initiative

+On July 3, 2024, a group of reproductive rights activists turned in more than 207,000 signatures for the initiative, which is more than the 123,000 needed.
+The groups also claimed to fulfill the second requirement which is to have the signatures be "5% of registered voters in 38 of the state’s 93 counties."
+The group leading the initiative is Protect Our Rights.
+The Nebraska Secretary of State said they submitted the amount they did.